 Our breeding cats are registered with The International Cat Association, and we will help you register your kittens.

 Kitten Testing sells allergen testing kits to Siberian breeders.
-The website has information on testing and a current list of breeders in the US & Canada licensed to use our charts and allergen test kittens.
+The website has information on testing and a current list of breeders in the US & Canada licensed to use “Allergen Level Chart” or derivatives thereof and to allergen-test kittens.

 Siberian Research was a non-profit association created to study diseases affecting Siberians, primarily HCM.
 We maintain the website to increase awareness of the health issues affecting Siberians, but we have not updated it since 2014.